kassielw/cornell_connect/README.md

 ### iOS

--   requirement1
+-   INSERT IOS REQUIREMENTS/INFO HERE

 ### Backend

--   requirement1
+-   We have over 4 routes.
+Most are get and post, but there are a few delete ones.

-## Team
+## Team Members

 ### iOS